shree3233/Just_a_practice/README.md

 # Just_a_practice
-It's just a practice for brushing my Git skills
+It's just a practice for brushing my Git skills...